Among-Us-Plugin/source/README.md

 ## Notes
 - Java 17 & 1.20.x should be used during development.
 - Teleportation of players for emergency meetings may conflict with some anticheat plugins.
+- Any player in the server can run and configure AUP; consider a permissions plugin for larger servers.